sarahsamdo/sarahsamdo.github.io/_posts/2020-10-02-reflective-post.md

 This is my reflection on "What is Style?"

 I mentioned before that HTML and Markdown are two mark-up languages used for web development.
 While it is important to have languages that define what a piece of data is and languages that can do the job with a more simplified implementation, there is a need for languages that actually deal with the appearance of a web site.
-This week we covered the language Cascading Style Sheets, or CSS, which allows the manipulation of the website's appearance.
+This week we covered the language Cascading Style Sheets, or CSS, which allows the manipulation of the web site's appearance.
+The style of a web

 I will be analyzing this [web page](https://www.w3schools.com/Css/).
-This website contains information on the CSS language such as its applications, how to use it, and information on other languages.
+This web site contains information on the CSS language such as its applications, how to use it, and information on other languages.

 Viewing the page source, I can see that the doctype is displayed in HTML.
 However, when I look through the page source, it is clear that the CSS language has been used as well.
 I see the  <code>&lt;style&gt;</code> tag has been used for in-line styles in web page.
 Underneath the <code>&lt;style&gt;</code> tag, the following is included:
 <code>.top {